 It focuses on the following principles:

-A strategic sourcing mission statement will briefly outline your organization’s approach to sourcing.
+A strategic sourcing mission statement will briefly outline your organisation’s approach to sourcing.
 It will help potential suppliers and customers understand more about how your sourcing process works and establish if your values and priorities are a good fit.

 A good strategic sourcing mission statement should:

-Clearly articulate the goal of the organization – Why does it exist?
+Clearly articulate the goal of the organisation – Why does it exist?
 What does it do?
 Who are its customers?
 Base it on the present, rather than what it aspires to be in the future.

 Be short and sweet – A mission statement should be short and to the point.
 Keep it clear and aim to keep it to a couple of sentences.

 Be jargon-free – Don’t use jargon in your mission statement.
 You’re speaking to humans, so sound human.

 Be realistic – You should be able to apply your mission statement to every aspect of the procurement process and bring it to life on a daily basis.